d12frosted/elpa-mirror/stable-melpa/gptel-readme.txt

 - Save chats as regular Markdown/Org/Text files and resume them later.
 - You can go back and edit your previous prompts or LLM responses when continuing a conversation.
 These will be fed back to the model.
+- Redirect prompts and responses easily
+- Rewrite, refactor or fill in regions in buffers
+- Write your own commands for custom tasks with a simple API.

 Requirements for ChatGPT, Azure, Gemini or Kagi: